Add These 75 Foods to Your Diet to Reduce Bloating

 If the cause of your bloating and digestive symptoms is IBS, you may want to consider switching to a low-FODMAP diet.
 The acronym FODMAP stands for fermentable oligosaccharides, disaccharides, monosaccharides and polyols.
 These short-chain carbohydrates are not absorbed well by the small intestine and can cause gastrointestinal distress, including intestinal gas, as a result.

 If you've been diagnosed with IBS, you'll want to work with a registered dietitian to develop a personalised diet plan.
 But the nutrition experts at Johns Hopkins Medicine provide this list of foods that are encouraged on the eating plan.

 - Cheeses such as brie, camembert, cheddar and feta

 - Grains such as rice, quinoa and oats

-- Vegetables such as eggplant, potatoes, tomatoes, cucumbers and zucchini
+- Vegetables such as aubergines, potatoes, tomatoes, cucumbers and courgettes

 - Fruits such as grapes, oranges, strawberries, blueberries and pineapple